Prospective PhD Students

 Q10.
 Beyond the formal requirements, what other characteristics are you looking for in grad students who are good fits for your lab?

-• Strong interest in youth mental health
+• Strong interest in youth mental health assessment

 • Strong interest in schools as mental health service systems